teemvil/iot/README.md

 ## 3. Installing and running the Management UI part

-1.  a) Go to the folder /opt/ on the terminal
+    a) Go to the folder /opt/ on the terminal

     b) Clone the repository using git: `sudo git clone https://github.com/teemvil/iot.git`.
 This downloads all the necessary library files.

+	c) Check the MQTT configuration by going to the folder `/opt/iot/website/server`, where you will find a file named `server_config.json`.
+MAKE SURE THIS FILE HAS THE CORRECT MQTT CLIENT INFO!!

-	c) Navigate your way to the website folder at `/opt/iot/secure_sensor_management_system/website/` and start the server using the command `npm start`
+	c) Then navigate your way back to the website folder at `/opt/iot/website/` and start the server using the command `npm start`

 	IF THIS DOES NOT WORK, MAKE SURE YOU HAVE NPM INSTALLED ON YOUR SYSTEM.
 You can install it with the command `sudo apt install npm nodejs`